OpenGradient/og-agent-starter/README.md

 1. Uses `LangChain`
 2. Uses OpenAI's `Swarm` framework

-Both agents are equipped with Coinbase's [AgentKit](https://github.com/coinbase/cdp-agentkit) for on-chain transactions as well as a Twitter toolbox for read and write access to X.
+Both agents are equipped with Coinbase's [AgentKit](https://github.com/coinbase/cdp-agentkit) for making on-chain transactions as well as a Twitter toolbox for read and write access to X.

-## LangChain Agent Starter
+## LangChain Agent Starter Kit

 See docs in [`langchain-starter`](./langchain-starter/)

-## OpenAI Agent Starter
+## OpenAI Agent Starter Kit

 See docs in [`openai-swarm-starter`](./openai-swarm-starter/)